MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

     - **Newest on top** to view new records with the latest date to complete an activity the on top in ascending order.<!--Similarly, could this be something like "**Newest on top** to display the records that include activities with the most recent due times, sorted from the most recent to the oldest."-->

     For example, there are ten records available in your work list.
 The number of records for which you need to complete the activities within the due time are as follows: three for today, four from yesterday, and three from this week.
-When you select the **Due time** option to sort by and **Newest on top** for the sort order, the records are sorted from the newest to oldest activity completion date into **Today**, **Yesterday**, and **Last 7 days**<!--Edit okay?
-I think "ascending order" can be ambiguous when it comes to dates.
-Going from today's date to yesterday's date is actually a descending order (i.e. the 27th to the 26th to the 25th...)-->.
+When you select the **Due time** option to sort by and **Newest on top** for the sort order, the records are sorted from the newest to oldest activity completion date into **Today**, **Yesterday**, and **Last 7 days**.

     By default, **Due time** and **Newest on top** are selected for sort order.